 Keep your side of the street clean.
 Do not use your child to convey messages to the other parent.
 Do not vent to your child about their parent: If you need to vent, talk to friends or see a therapist.
 Do not use your child to do "reconnaissance" or "fact-finding" missions.
 In other words, don't mine your child for information about what is going on at the other parent's house.
 If your child wants to talk about it, a simple "How are you?" will usually get the ball rolling.

 5. Have a detailed custody agreement.

 See a family law attorney.
 Let the attorney know that your ex-spouse is high-conflict.
-Have every detail written out - who pays for what percentage of medical costs, establish firm visitation days and times, and spell out visitation for all holidays.
-Your attorney can =give you advice on how to handle high-conflict situations when they arise.
+Have every detail written out — who pays for what percentage of medical costs, firm visitation days and times, and visitation plans for all holidays.
+Your attorney can give you advice on how to handle high-conflict situations when they arise.